 Anyone who has used a CDMA network knows the pain that is often associated with switching to a new phone.
 Sometimes, you waited for days, and sometimes for weeks.
 If your mobile network operator was not quick on customer support, you were stuck.
 Sometimes you were stuck on the old phone, which is the better situation.
 Worse, you could get stuck in limbo – the old phone is already deactivated and the activation of your line on the new phone is pending, leaving you without a functional line for a while.

 Do subscribers really want to go back to the days of dashing to a carrier outlet to have their smartphones programmed?
+Mobile network operators will have to find a way to implement virtual SIM cards while not tying down subscribers.

 Going Forward With Digital SIMs